chauff/cse1500-web-transcripts/Lecture-3.md

     - Change the background color of a Web application

 In the remainder of this lecture, you will see a number of simple event-based examples that add an interactive element to a web page.
-These example are simple and self-contained.
+These examples are simple and self-contained.
 This means that all necessary code is contained within a single code snippet (even though by now you are aware that in a real coding project there should be a strict separation between HTML, JavaScript and CSS, the latter will be introduced in a later lecture).

 #### Example 1: document.getElementById